Jupiter Ace: Sales

 Sales of the machine were never very large; the reported number of Aces sold before Jupiter Cantab closed for business was around 5,000.
 As of the early 2000s, surviving machines are uncommon, often fetching high prices as collector's items.

 Forth, while being structured and powerful, was considered difficult to learn, and a knowledge of BASIC acquired from familiarity with other home computers was of no practical help in learning it.
 A 1982 review stated that "The success of the Jupiter Ace will depend on the machine-buying public's acceptance of another microcomputer language."

 Further, there was only a very limited range of published software – either commercial programs or type-in programs printed in hobby magazines – for the machine, and these were restricted by the base model's small amount of RAM.

 Attempts to promote the Ace in the educational market also failed; doubts over whether Forth would be relevant for exam syllabuses, and the lack of support for Forth from teaching staff were key issues.
-Pupils were more interested in learning the widely used BASIC than a language used by only one (uncommon) machine with a peculiar RPN syntax.
+Pupils were more interested in learning the widely used BASIC than a language used by only one (uncommon) machine with a peculiar Reverse Polish notation syntax.

 Finally, the tile-based graphics compared poorly to the pixel-based graphics of other machines – which were also colour rather than the Ace's monochrome.
 This restricted sales largely to a niche market of technical programming enthusiasts.